EthanThatOneKid/genuary-dailies/README.md

 # Genuary Dailies

-Visualizes Genuary posts of a user on social media.
+Visualizes daily Genuary posts of a user on social media.

 ## Genuary